g-gualeni/MyLinuxCheatSheet/README.md

 `git banch -a`: list all vedo branches, also the remote ones, and I can see the associated local branch

+'git switch -c <localbranch> <origin/RemoteBranch>: this is the command to switch and checkout a remote branch

 `git checkout <branch>`: passo al branch selezionato

 `git push -u origin <branch>`: Se voglio fare un push di un branch che esiste solo localmente, non sul server